 The trade fair, which opened on Friday 24 September and which closed on Monday 4 October, is one of the oldest and most important in France, and draws an average of 400,000 visitors, 95 percent of them residents of the PACA region.

 ITER has been present at the Foire Internationale since 2006.
 Volunteers from the ITER Organization, Agence Iter France, CEA-Institute for Magnetic Fusion Research (IRFM) and, this year, the European Domestic Agency, Fusion for Energy (F4E), man the ITER stand, hand out brochures and goodies to the public, and answer their many questions about the project.

 Many a visitor stood captivated by the 3D animations, video clips and panels featured on the ITER stand.

 Every year, a special "ITER Day" is organized with the participation of the ITER management, senior fusion scientists and various specialists involved in ITER.
 A press conference usually follows, which provides the local media with updates on the project's progress.

-40 people from IO, Agence Iter France, CEA and F4E — here, Alexia Richebois of Agence Iter France — volunteered to spread the ''Gospel of ITER''.
+40 people from ITER, Agence Iter France, CEA and the European agency for ITER—here, Alexia Richebois of Agence Iter France—volunteered to spread the ''Gospel of ITER.''